 There was one (1) confined person interviewed who disclosed prior victimization.
 The agency's PREA Coordinator ensured all applicable staff were retrained on GDOC's requirements for informed consent.
+This confined person is currently on mental health caseload.

 The auditor has determined current operations and practices meet the requirements of PREA Standard 115.81 based upon documentation provided and interviews conducted.